bdeployteam/bdeploy/doc/retypeuser/user/instance.md

 ### Instance Variables

-**Instance Variables** have been introduced along with their even more global counterpart [System Variables](/user/instancegroup/#system-variables). **Instance Variables** replace the concept of [Global Parameters](/user/instance/#global-parameters).
-They offer a more flexible - and along with [System Variables](/user/instancegroup/#system-variables) also a more powerful - way of achieving the same result.
+**Instance Variables** have been introduced along with their even more global counterpart [System Variables](/user/instancegroup/#system-variables). **Instance Variables** complement the concept of [Global Parameters](/user/instance/#global-parameters).
+They offer a more flexible - and along with [System Variables](/user/instancegroup/#system-variables) also a more powerful - way of achieving the same result in many cases, and allow for even more use cases.

+**Instance Variables** come in especially handy when used outside of process parameters, e.g. in configuration files, or process endpoints.
+They are inherently shared between all elements of an instance.

 To add **Instance Variables**, use the [ **Instance Variables...** ] option in the **Instance Settings** panel.
 Add a new **Instance Variable** using the [ **+** ] button in the panels toolbar.